VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

 end
 ```
 However, if the variable tested can ever contain false as well, then you will need to be explicit if the two conditions must be differentiated: line == nil v.s. line == false.

 ### Functions
 * Each function should perform what's described as a single logical operation.
-If you write a function that formats a string AND outputs the result, sooner or later you'll need to format the string and then add it on to the end of another string and your original function won't do the job for you.
+If you write a function that formats a string and outputs the result, sooner or later you'll need to format the string and then add it on to the end of another string and your original function won't do the job for you.
 * Prefer lots of small functions to large, complex functions.
 * Try to keep the functional behavior side-effect free.
 * Prefer function syntax over variable syntax.
-This helps differentiate between named and anonymous functions.
+This helps to differentiate between named and anonymous functions.
 ```
 -- bad
 local nope = function(name, options)